natelac/xenobot/README.md

-# Xenobot: A Discord Server Logging Bot
+# Xenobot: A discord server logging bot

 A bot used for collecting discord user and channel information including messages and reactions.
 Data can be collected from the server logs or it can come from monitoring.